slaveOftime/Fun.Blazor/Docs/41 Hook/README.md

         hook.AddFirstAfterRenderTask(fun () ->
             task {
                 hook.DataCanBeShared.Publish LoadingState.start
-                let! result = ... call some api hook.DataCanBeShared.Publish (LoadingState.Loaded data)
+                let! result = ... call some API hook.DataCanBeShared.Publish (LoadingState.Loaded data)
             }
         )
 ```

 If you want to make your component unit testing friendly, you will need to do more stuff:

-1. Define an interface
+1. Define an interface.

     ```fsharp
     type IMyCompHook =
         abstract member DataCanBeShared: ...
         abstract member LoadDataAfterRender: ...
     ```

-2. Implement it like:
+2. Implement it.

     ```fsharp
     type MyCompHook (hook: IComponentHook) =
         interface IMyCompHook with
             ...
     ```

-3. Add to the DI at the program start
+3. Add it to the DI container at the program start.

     ```fsharp
-    // Under the hood, it just register a singleton factory function for consumer to use services.AddHookService<IMyCompHook>(MyCompHook)
+    // Under the hood, it just registers a singleton factory function for the consumer to use. services.AddHookService<IMyCompHook>(MyCompHook)
     ```

-4. Use it in your component
+4. Use it in your component.

     ```fsharp
     let myComp =
         html.comp (fun (hook: IComponentHook) ->
-            // Every time you consume this, it will create a new instance for you let myCompHook = hook.GetHookService<IMyCompHook>()
+            // Every time you consume this, it will create a new instance for you. let myCompHook = hook.GetHookService<IMyCompHook>()
             ...
         )
     ```

-5. Finally when you do your testing, you can use bUnit to moq the interface as usual
+5. Finally, when you do your testing, you can use bUnit to mock the interface as usual.